Mayor & Council Profiles:

 Mayor Dale Bumstead

 Mayor Dale Bumstead was born and raised in Dawson Creek and has raised his family here.
 He is married to LuVern and they have three adult children and six grandchildren.
-Dale enjoys spending time at the family cabin at One Island Lake with his family.
-Dale worked his 32 year career with ICBC, the last 12 years as Regional Vice President of Operations and Vice President of Broker Relations and Sales.
+Dale enjoys spending time at the family cabin at One Island Lake.
+Dale worked his 32-year career with ICBC, the last 12 years as Regional Vice President of Operations and Vice President of Broker Relations and Sales.
 The highlight was negotiating ICBC’s sponsorship agreement with VANOC for the 2010 Winter Olympics and developing the Provincial Olympic License Plate program.
-Dale worked for approximately eight months at the Constituency Assistant for Blair Lekstrom, MLA, Peace River South.
+Dale also worked for approximately eight months at the Constituency Assistant for Blair Lekstrom, MLA, Peace River South.

 Dale served a six year term on the Board of Northern Health, chairing the Performance and Planning Committee and serving two years as Vice Chair of the Board.
-Dale served two terms on Dawson Creek City Council from 1993 – 1999.
 Dale also served on the Board of the Lakeview Credit Union for 13 years and served as Chair of the Board for 10 years.
-He spent countless hours volunteering for all of the minor sports his children participated in over the years including; minor hockey, lacrosse, baseball and speed skating .
+Dale is currently in his seventh year as the Mayor of Dawson Creek.
+He has spent countless hours volunteering for all of the minor sports his children participated in over the years including; minor hockey, lacrosse, baseball and speed skating.
 He also served as the District Coaching Coordinator for BCAHA for approximately 10 years.

 Councillor Blair Lekstrom